pasikon/pasikon.github.io/_posts/2018-03-04-dockerized-spark-notebook-cassandra.md

 ### Create all required containers

 Let's start all stuff, all in the same `lizard` network.
-Docker command argument are let's say basic ones, really easy to find the meaning with Docker Documentation :)
+Docker command argument are let's say basic ones, really easy to find their meaning with Docker Documentation :)

 Please notice that we are specifying names for all containers to reference them later!